alphagov/govuk-design-system/src/community/index.md

       alt: "Share your examples and research section illustration.",
       title: "Share your examples and research"
     }) %}
-      <p>We want to hear how existing styles, components and patterns perform in your service, not just <a href="https://design-system.service.gov.uk/community/upcoming-components-patterns/">what we’re working on.</a></p>
-      <p>See where to add findings and follow our research template to <a href="https://design-system.service.gov.uk/community/share-research-findings/">share findings about your users.</a></p>
+      <p>We want to hear how existing styles, components and patterns perform in your service, not just <a href="https://design-system.service.gov.uk/community/upcoming-components-patterns/">what we’re working on</a>.
+Follow our research template to <a href="https://design-system.service.gov.uk/community/share-research-findings/">share findings about your users.</a></p>
     {% endcall %}
   </div>
   <div class="govuk-grid-column-full govuk-grid-column-one-half-from-desktop">